loicnmichel/personal-website/content/publications/header.md

  # CSS class.
  css_class = ""
 +++
-{{% alert note %}}As of January 2021, I have published 41 papers (40 journal articles and one conference paper), including 9 as (co-)first and 5 as senior author.
-My work has been cited 518 times, my h-index is 12, and my i10-index is 15 [(Google Scholar profile)](https://scholar.google.com/citations?user=BxfeVdAAAAAJ).
+{{% alert note %}}As of June 2021, I have published 44 papers (43 journal articles and one conference paper), including 10 as (co-)first and 5 as senior author.
+My work has been cited 611 times, my h-index is 13, and my i10-index is 22 [(Google Scholar profile)](https://scholar.google.com/citations?user=BxfeVdAAAAAJ).
 The full text of most of these publications is available through [University of Liège’s institutional repository (ORBI)](https://orbi.uliege.be/simple-search?query=u172073).
 If not, [contact me](/#contact) to get a copy.
 {{% /alert %}}